kagisearch/kagi-docs/docs/kagi/why-kagi/why-pay-for-search.md

 ## Learn how to Pick a Plan

-We make it easy to pick the plan that is right for you, take a look at our [Plan Types](../plans/plan-types.md) and review our [Pick The Right Plan](../plans/pick-the-plan.md).
+We make it easy to pick the plan that is right for you, take a look at our [Plan Types](../plans/plan-types.md).